Our most important ingredient

 Our honey source

-Our honey comes mainly from Spain, as Ireland is a very low producer of honey, the third lowest honey producing country in the EU after only Malta and Luxembourg.
+Our honey comes mainly from Spain, as Ireland is a very low producer of honey, the fourth lowest honey producing country in the EU after only Malta, Luxembourg and Finland.

 Most good quality sources of honey sell their honey by the jar, whilst what we need for producing our mead are large 300kg barrels.
 It takes 8-10 hives to fill a barrel.
 We deal with a honey co operative in Spain who has been around for over 100 years.
 They sources the honey from around 400 beekeepers across Spain.

 EU regulations on Honey make it more reliable than honey sourced from outside the EU.
 We recommend generally looking for honey sourced within the EU, not ones labeled “a blend of EU and non-EU honeys.”
 Studies have identified shady practices such as adulterating the honey with sugar, corn or rice syrup.
-The closer you get to the beekeeper, the better.
+The closer to the beekeeper, you can buy honey, the better.

 All real honey will crystallise eventually around grains of pollen.
 But some honeys you may find on supermarket shelves ultra-filter out these grains, which can disguise the origins of the honey, and that may differ from that shown on the label.
 We use raw honey, not pasteurised honey.